cucapra/diospyros/demo/README.md

 can run this first to see the performance benefits of using `cdios`/Diospyros.

-First, run `make completed-demo`.
+First, run `make completed`.
 You can checkout the `Makefile` to see what this does.
 In short, we use `xt-clang++` with (`-O3 -mlongcalls -mtext-section-literals -fvectorize`) to compile the code, then `xt-run` (with `--mem_model`) to simulate its runtime performance.
 We print the result matrices for the naive version and the